Creating an MCP Client: Connecting LLMs to the Real World

 An MCP client is a piece of code that acts on behalf of the LLM or application.
 It:

-This makes the client the bridge between the model and the toolchain - responsible for orchestration, routing, and formatting.
+The client sits between the model and the toolchain.
+It handles orchestration, routing and formatting.

 Installing the SDK